toltec-dev/toltec/web/index.rst

 ====================

 Toltec is a repository of unofficial applications for the reMarkable tablet, similar to Homebrew for Mac or Linux.
-Toltec keeps track of which apps you have installed through it and makes it easy to update or remove them.
+Toltec keeps track of which apps you have installed and makes it easy to update or remove them.

 .. container:: columns